 How we work

-OOS aims to improve secondary fracture outcomes and prevention by providing management strategies, education, and system improvements.
-The OOS focus is the reduction of hip and osteoporotic fractures by managing the warning signs.
-40% of people who fracture a hip had a prior (non-hip) fracture which was not recognized as a warning sign of osteoporosis.
-OOS aims to prevent these secondary fractures.
+The primary focus of the Ontario Osteoporosis Strategy (OOS) is to prevent hip and other osteoporotic fractures by managing warning signs and improving secondary fracture outcomes through management strategies, education, and system improvements.
+It is important to note that 40% of individuals who fracture their hip have had a previous non-hip fracture that was not recognized as a warning sign of osteoporosis.
+The OOS aims to address this by preventing these secondary fractures.

 The challenges we face